1 - I'm not sure if there's another carol that captures the emotions of the Christmas story better than the first verse of this one.

 New big kid bikes for the big kids.

 In between the above picture and the next we attended Mass.
-During the homily poor James threw up.
+During the homily poor JF threw up.
 The priest made an expression like, "Oh!" but just kept on talking.
 The woman in the pew in front of me (whom I don't even know) turned around and grabbed my diaper bag so I could pull a scarf out of it.
-James and I went to the bathroom, leaving my mom with Teresa, Bennet, and Lydia while Travis and my friend Jen went to get a bunch of paper towels to start cleaning up.
-The couple in the pew ahead of us, turned and had Bennet come sit with them so Mom wouldn't have her hands quite so full.
+JF and I went to the bathroom, leaving my mom with Resa, Ben, and L while Travis and my friend Jen went to get a bunch of paper towels to start cleaning up.
+The couple in the pew ahead of us, turned and had Ben come sit with them so Mom wouldn't have her hands quite so full.
 Another friend, who also happens to clean our church, came in and asked what I needed.
-She got me a plastic bag to put James' clothes in and took some Lysol spray to finish cleaning up.
+She got me a plastic bag to put JF's clothes in and took some Lysol spray to finish cleaning up.
 So all this to say that no one was upset and everyone was really great about it.
 It was awesome.

 After Mass they played with their new grocery store, train tracks and Creaky Cranky.